-(12) Reportable Business Segments
+(14) Reportable Business Segments

-Because CERC is an indirect wholly owned subsidiary of CenterPoint Energy, CERC's determination of reportable business segments considers the strategic operating units under which CenterPoint Energy manages sales, allocates resources and assesses performance of various products and services to wholesale or retail customers in differing regulatory environments.
-CERC uses operating income as the measure of profit or loss for its business segments.
+CenterPoint Energy's determination of reportable business segments considers the strategic operating units under which CenterPoint Energy manages sales, allocates resources and assesses performance of various products and services to wholesale or retail customers in differing regulatory environments.
+CenterPoint Energy uses operating income as the measure of profit or loss for its business segments.

-CERC's reportable business segments include the following: Natural Gas Distribution, Energy Services, Midstream Investments and Other Operations.
+CenterPoint Energy's reportable business segments include the following: Electric Transmission & Distribution, Natural Gas Distribution, Energy Services, Midstream Investments and Other Operations.
+The electric transmission and distribution function (CenterPoint Houston) is reported in the Electric Transmission & Distribution business segment.
 Natural Gas Distribution consists of intrastate natural gas sales to, and natural gas transportation and distribution for, residential, commercial, industrial and institutional customers.
-Energy Services represents CERC's non-rate regulated gas sales and services operations.
-Midstream Investments consists primarily of CERC's investment in Enable and its retained interest in SESH.
-The Other Operations business segment includes unallocated corporate costs and intersegment eliminations.
+Energy Services represents CenterPoint Energy's non-rate regulated gas sales and services operations.
+Midstream Investments consists primarily of CenterPoint Energy's investment in Enable and its retained interest in SESH.
+Other Operations consists primarily of other corporate operations which support all of CenterPoint Energy's business operations.